X-Ryl669/JSON/README.md

 It should be very fast to parse and with minimal code size.
 (On my machine complete code compiles to less than 2.5kB)

+It's able to resume parsing on a new received buffer so you don't need to store the complete JSON stream in memory at anytime.

 ## Partial parsing